mmistakes/minimal-mistakes/_docs/05-configuration.md

 The base hostname and protocol for your site.
 If you're hosting with GitHub Pages this will be something like `url: "https://github.io.mmistakes"` or `url: "https://mademistakes.com"` if you have a custom domain name.

-**Note:** It's important to remember that when testing locally you need to change the `site.url`.
+**Note:** It's important to remember that when testing locally you need to change the `site.url`, I recommend `url: "http://localhost:4000"` to keep paths pointing to local pages and assets.
 Ideally you'd use [multiple config files](https://mademistakes.com/articles/using-jekyll-2016/#environments-and-configurations) with `bundle exec jekyll serve --config _config.yml,_config.dev.yml` to apply development overrides.
-Simply commenting out the line works as well `# url: "https://mmistakes.github.io"`.
-Just remember to uncomment it before pushing or else you'll have broken assets and links all over the place!
 {: .notice--warning}

 **ProTip:** To force GitHub hosted sites to [redirect http traffic to https](https://konklone.com/post/github-pages-now-sorta-supports-https-so-use-it) use a service like [Cloudflare](https://www.cloudflare.com/).